manureta/suite/docs/usermanual/source/processing/processes/vector/grid.rst

 The ``gs:Grid`` process creates a feature collection with a regular grid of polygons covering a given area.

-Polygons can be rectangular or hexagonal and they can have spacing between them of be contiguous, so every point in the defined area to cover belongs to one and only one of the resulting polygons.
-In this case, the resulting polygons will form a space partition.
+Polygons can be rectangular or hexagonal and they can be contiguous or have space between them.
+Every point in the defined area will belong to no more than one of the resulting polygons.
+In this case, the resulting polygons will form a *space partition*.

-Three additional attributes are added to each polygon representing a cell in the output grid:

-- ``id``: a unique value to identify the polygon.
-- ``centerX``: the X ordinate of the center of the polygon.
-- ``centerY``: the Y ordinate of the center of the polygon.

 .. figure:: img/grid.png